LakshmiManjunath/Project4/readme.md

   - allows users to create and maintain a personal account thus ensuring privacy
   - the app allows users to maintian a diary on the web, without having to download it
   - the daily entry has 3 different sections for PERSONAL, PROFESSIONAL and FITNESS entries which gives a data separation
-  - it not only allows users to retrieve their previous entries but also compare them
+  - the daily book not only allows users to retrieve their previous entries but also allow them to compare it
-  - the compare feature allows users to convinietly gauge their fitness & savings improvements over months..
+  - the compare feature allows users to conveniently gauge their fitness & savings(by choosing different sections) improvements over months..

 Outside Source
   - datepicker jQuery Widget <http://jqueryui.com/datepicker/>